microsoft/MS-KeBAB/README.md

 - Different approaches for KB construction,
 - Different approaches for individual steps in KB construction (e.g., for entity extraction and clustering)

-Our current focus is on building a shared internal benchmarck to encourage and facilitate cross-group collaborations across Microsoft.
+Our current focus is on building a shared internal benchmark to encourage and facilitate cross-group collaborations across Microsoft.
 Eventually, we would like to publicly release the benchmark and build research communities around these shared tasks.